 Fairfield County 4-H Scholarship-Fairfield County 4-H Scholarships were established by the Fairfield County 4-H Advisory Committee in order to help Fairfield County youth become self-directing, productive and contributing members of society.
 Fairfield County 4-H recognizes and rewards individual excellence in project work, leadership, citizenship and community service.
-A minimum of two \$500 scholarships will be awarded.
-Applicant must: Be a current member of Fairfield County 4-H, a current year graduating high school senior, or equivalent of a college freshman Application are due in January.
+A minimum of six \$500 scholarships will be awarded.
+Applicant must: Be a current member of Fairfield County 4-H, must complete at least one 4-H project in the year prior to receiving the scholarship, a current year graduating high school senior, or equivalent of a college freshman Application are due in January.
+Members must attend the annual 4-H Achievement Banquet in April to receive Scholarship.
 Members may receive scholarship one time only.